-How Often Should I Stain My Fence?
+How Often Should I Paint or Stain My Fence?

 A wood fence provides privacy, security and a great focal point for your property.
 Routine wood fence maintenance is important to maintain the aesthetic of the fence and the life of the wood.